knights-analytics/hugot/README.md

       session, err := NewXLASession(ctx, opts...)
       ```

-For the ONNX Runtime Cuda libraries, you can install CUDA 12.x by installing the full cuda toolkit, but that's quite a big package.
+For the ONNX Runtime Cuda libraries, you can install CUDA 13.x by installing the full cuda toolkit, but that's quite a big package.
 In our testing on awslinux/fedora, we have been able to limit the libraries needed to run Hugot with Nvidia gpu acceleration to just these:

-- cuda-cudart-12-9 cuda-nvrtc-12-9 libcublas-12-9 libcurand-12-9 libcufft-12-9 libcudnn9-cuda-12
+- cuda-cudart-13-3 libcublas-13-3 libcurand-13-3 libcufft-13-3 libcudnn9-cuda-13

+libcufft and libcudnn9 are lazy loaded when needed, so may be skippable depending on the models you load.

 On different distros (e.g. Ubuntu), you should be able to install the equivalent packages.